 The skills section of your camp counselor CV is like a selfie of your top abilities.
 You want hiring managers to see in a glance what you will bring to the job and what you think are the most important qualities for a camp counselor to have.

-While you certainly need expertise if you are applying for a specialist position, all camp workers need some specific hard and soft skills.
+While you certainly need expertise if you are applying for a specialist position, all camp workers need some specific hard skills and soft skills.
 While being fun is a great quality, you also need to know some first aid, how to handle emergencies and when to go to a superior if a problem arises.

 Those skills are a must, as are dependability and responsibility, but the qualities that could make you a great counselor, according to Camp Navigator are great communication, curiosity, the desire to learn new things, resilience, problem solving, and creative thinking.